dimmu311/Homegear-Loxone/README.md

 ```console
 dimmu@homegearpi(rw):/home/pi/Homegear-Loxone# nano /etc/homegear/families/loxone.conf
 ````
 i recomend to generate extra username and passwort for Homegear on your Loxone Miniserver.
-By this way you don't need to chang anything in this configuratan after updating users/passworts that you use on the Loxone App.
-Also you can set lower access permisson for the Homegear user.
-The Homegear user only needs permison for lokal connection, no FTP or something else.
+By this way you don't need to chang anything in this configuration after updating users/passwords that you use on the Loxone App.
+Also you can set lower access permission for the Homegear user.
+The Homegear user only needs permission for lokal connection, no FTP or something else.